adrwxyz/kitchen.alxdr.ca/posts/2020-01-30-chicken-stock.md

 # Ingredients

 - 1L water (or more to cover ingredients)
-- 1 whole chicken carcass or 1 lb bone-in chicken thighs
+- 1 whole chicken carcass or 1lb bone-in chicken thighs
 - 1 carrot
 - 2 stalks of celery (optional)
 - 1 onion